They may be called “home improvement projects”, but not all renovation or remodel projects necessarily improve your home’s worth on a long-term basis.

 Building a home theatre is another of the worst home renovation projects you can do.
-This is a home improvement project that offers limited niche appeal to prospective homebuyers and an undesirable 25-35% return on investment.
+This is a home improvement project that offers limited niche appeal to prospective homebuyers and a downright ugly 25-35% return on investment.

 A state-of-the-art home theatre can undeniably enhance your TV and movie watching experience significantly.
 Just be aware that not everybody is a cinephile.
-A dedicated viewing room will be viewed by many homebuyers as space that could be better utilized.
+A dedicated viewing room will be seen by most homebuyers as space that could be better utilized.

 If you’re looking to create a high-end entertainment room, a less permanent solution might be wiser.
-A high quality custom entertainment unit for your family room or basement is one option.
+A high quality custom entertainment center for your family room or basement is one option.

 Save yourself from future headaches

 Avoiding any of the worst home renovation projects listed here will save you from future headaches when the time arrives for you to put your home up for sale.